 Splenomegaly generally denotes a palpably enlarged spleen.
 However, it may also refer to an enlarged spleen detected by an imaging test.
 It is not uncommon for a radiologist interpreting a chest x-ray to comment that the spleen seems enlarged (usually considered an incidental finding).
 Splenomegaly can be found in 3% of the general population.

 It is difficult to create a stepwise algorithmic approach to the patient with splenomegaly.
 Urgent presentations include sudden pain associated with splenomegaly, splenic sequestration crisis of sickle cell anemia, and splenic vein or portal vein thrombosis.
 Otherwise presentation is often incidental on physical exam or imaging.
-For example, categorization by presentations such as massive splenomegaly, isolated splenomegaly, or accompanying symptoms could be considered.
+Categorization by presentations such as massive splenomegaly, isolated splenomegaly, or accompanying symptoms could be considered.
 However, these categories encompass diverse diagnoses.
-For example, thalassemia, CML, Gaucher disease, hairy cell leukemia, myelofibrosis, or malaria may present with a markedly enlarged spleen.
-Isolated splenomegaly is a feature of varied diagnoses such as splenic marginal lymphoma or benign splenic neoplasms.
+For example, thalassemia, chronic myeloid leukemia, Gaucher disease, hairy cell leukemia, myelofibrosis, and malaria may all present with a markedly enlarged spleen.
+Isolated splenomegaly is a feature of diagnoses such as splenic marginal lymphoma or benign splenic neoplasms.
 Accompanying symptoms such as fever are features of lymphomas, malaria, endocarditis, or infectious mononucleosis.